doc4d/docs/website/translated_docs/es/settings/database.md

 #### Soporte de Mecab (versión japonesa)

-On Japanese systems, 4D supports the *Mecab* library, with a indexing algorithm for keywords that is particularly suited for the Japanese language.
+On Japanese systems, 4D supports the *MeCab* library, with a indexing algorithm for keywords that is particularly suited for the Japanese language.

-This algorithm is used by default in Japanese versions of 4D. **Consider only non-alphanumeric chars for keywords**: Modifies the algorithm used by 4D to identify keyword separators and hence build their indexes.

-If needed, you can disable the use of the *Mecab* algorithm and use the conventional *ICU* library.
+This algorithm is used by default in Japanese versions of 4D.
+If needed, you can disable the use of the *MeCab* algorithm and use the conventional *ICU* library.

-To disable *Mecab*, just check the **Consider only non-alphanumeric chars for keywords** option:
+To disable *MeCab*, just check the **Consider only non-alphanumeric chars for keywords** option:

 ![](assets/en/settings/non-alphanumeric-chars.png)

-> **Note:** You can also disable the use of Mecab by deleting or renaming the Resources/mecab folder of your 4D Japanese application.

 ## Página Memoria